 -Understand the attitude and motivational patterns of new students

--Help advisors and COR instructors establish effective contact with students early
+-Help academic advisors and COR instructors establish early and effective contact with students

 Explore the links below to learn more about the CSI and how to utilize the results with your students.